niklasknoell/Microsat-gps-sim/README.md

-## run the sdr to gnss receiver and record output in NMEA format
+## Run the sdr to gnss receiver and record output in NMEA format

 ................

-## parse NMEA format
+## Parse NMEA format

 ................

-## run the sdr to gnss receiver and record output in binary format
+## Run the sdr to gnss receiver and record output in binary format

 ................